Land Rover Discovery Sport review - Engines, performance and drive

 Not exciting to drive, but ride and refinement are right towards the top of the class

-The update to the Discovery Sport range in 2019 brought a strengthened chassis, making it 10 per cent more rigid than the previous model.
+The update to the Discovery Sport range in 2019 brought a strengthened chassis, making it 10% more rigid than the previous model.
 This, plus revised engine and subframe mounting points for the engine and suspension subframe, means that it’s more refined than ever before.
 It’s really noticeable out on the road, where tyre roar and suspension noise are better suppressed than in many rivals.

 It helps with engine refinement, too.
 In some applications, Land Rover’s range of Ingenium four-cylinder petrol and diesel engines can sound a little harsh, but they’re so well isolated in the Discovery Sport that they're quieter than the equivalent units in the Mercedes GLC.